MarkusLoennig/project_template/relevant_papers/README.md

 The huge number of references are from a broader approach to his topic, from current dates (where applicable), relevant and help him draw the bridge with the respective research to integrate both theories.

+According to Google Scholar, this article has been cited 3495 times.

 #### Reproducibility

 There is no research involved to reproduce.
 His theories and conclusion can be followed.